Data security controls

 Dynatrace captures a ton of data, including host and application metrics, basic network metrics, real user metrics, mobile metrics, cloud infrastructure metrics, log metrics, and much more.
 As such data may contain private or sensitive user information, Dynatrace offers data masking features to assist you in complying with your data privacy and data protection obligations.

 In Dynatrace SaaS, data is stored in Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) data centers.
-You can choose from the regions listed below.
+The available regions are listed below.